Bridger-Sanders/120-work/hw-6/readme.md

 ## Work Summary

-I had to work up the mustar the nerve to get my **** together, but generally I just look through the lesson plan and use it as reference.
+I had to work up the mustar and nerve to get my **** together, but generally I just look through the lesson plan and use it as reference.
 I look at the other students work to get ideas, they're my muse.

 ## Steps Taken